lyonscode/lyonscode.github.io/pages/about.md

 # About

-Experienced IT support professional with a history of providing excellent technical assistance.
+Hey there!
+I'm Michael -- an experienced IT support professional working on transitioning into a cybersecurity position.
 Currently pursuing cybersecurity studies with a deep interest in information security, ethical hacking, and risk management.
-Eager to leverage my IT experience to transition into a role in the cybersecurity field.